Digital-Maritime-Consultancy/mrr-portal/README.md

 This front-end project is for MRR to demonstrate its functionalities.

-## Prerequisite
+## Prerequisites
-This project uses Node with v14.18.x and NPM with v7.5.x.
+This project uses Node v14.x and Yarn.

 ## Available Scripts